 PRINCIPAL ARCHITECT, INTERIOR DESIGNER, FOUNDER

-When not designing homes, Amy enjoys traveling with husband, Steve and visiting daughters, Rebecca and Julia, who are both college students.
-She nurtures her creative side by gardening, watercolor painting, and soul collage and keeps herself strong by running and biking.
+When not designing homes, Amy enjoys traveling and spending time with her family.
+She nurtures her creative side by gardening, watercolor painting, and soul collage.
+She keeps herself strong by running and biking.
 Amy has served on the Board for AIA Asheville, as well as on the Education Committees of AIA North Carolina and Asheville Homebuilders Association.

 “Our goal is a custom experience… centered around listening carefully to your needs.
 We will help you discover your goals and work with you to carefully understand all the layers to the fulfilling life you want to live in your new home.”